mapbox/mapbox-gl-js/test/integration/README.md

 ### Build Notifications

-The terminal window can be very noisy with both the build and the test servers runnign in the same session.
-So the server will use platform notifications to inform when the build has finished.
-If this behaviour is annoying, it can be disabled using by setting the following env-var
+The terminal window can be very noisy with both the build and the test servers running in the same session.
+So the server uses platform notifications to inform when the build has finished.
+If this behaviour is annoying, it can be disabled by setting the following env-var
 ```
 DISABLE_BUILD_NOTIFICATIONS=true
 ```